 Specialty Care for Premature Babies

 Texoma Medical Center opened the Texoma region's first and only neonatal intensive care unit (NICU) in May 2018.
-The NICU has 12 private rooms, neonatologists and specially trained staff, including a dedicated lactation consultant and case manager, delivering a higher level of care for newborns.
+Our State Designated Level III NICU has 12 private rooms, neonatologists, in-house neonatal nurse practitioners 24 hours a day, specially trained staff, including dedicated lactation consultant and case manager, delivering a higher level of care for newborns.

 Our NICU is equipped with advanced medical technology to treat a wide range of conditions, including babies born a few weeks prematurely, unstable babies and those born with low birth weights.
-Our NICU treats babies who are as young as 32 weeks gestational age, and is designed to provide care for babies with a variety of respiratory and infectious conditions.
+Our NICU treats babies of all gestational ages and is designed to provide care for babies with variety of respiratory and infectious conditions.
 Your baby's care team will coordinate any necessary consultations with other specialists, including ophthalmologists, surgeons and pulmonologists.

 For more information, contact: